 Before the AVOID Act, the typical workflow for a construction or premises liability claim involved receiving the complaint, assigning defense counsel, issuing a reservation of rights letter if coverage questions existed, and monitoring the case as it developed.
 Impleader decisions were made collaboratively with the insured and defense counsel, often months into the litigation, after initial discovery had begun and the factual picture had solidified.

+That timeline is no longer available.
+Under CPLR § 1007(b), a defendant must file any third-party complaint within 90 days of serving its answer.
+Court-ordered extensions are the only mechanism for extending that window, and they require a showing of good cause.
 Carriers whose claims staff operate on quarterly review cycles, or who assign high-volume construction claims to adjusters without litigation management oversight, will routinely reach the deadline before an impleader recommendation has been made.

 Reservation of rights and the tender timeline